-The SiteMapPath is a control that provides the capability to place what some call navigation bread-crumbs in your application so that the end user can see the path that he has taken in the application and can easily navigate to higher levels in the tree.
+The SiteMapPath is a control that provides the capability to place what some call breadcrumb navigation in your application so that the end user can see the path that he has taken in the application and can easily navigate to higher levels in the tree.
 Figure 1-7 shows you an example of the SiteMapPath server control at work.